DominiqueMaciejewski/ESM_Mega_analysis/README.md

 This is the github of the manuscript "Beyond main effects?
 Affect level as a moderator in the relation between affect dynamics and depressive symptoms".

-In the folder scripts, you can find the code and associated output.
-In the folder data, you can find the datasets used in the analyses.
+In the folder Analyses, there are two folders: 1) the folder scripts, where you can find the code and associated output.
+2) the folder data, where you can find the datasets used in the analyses.
 The data were primarily uploaded for reproducing the results.
 If you want to use the data for a paper, I would appreciate if you send me an e-mail about it.

 If you have any questions, anything is unclear and/or you find a mistake, please do not hesitate to contact me under <d.f.maciejewski@tilburguniversity.edu>.